The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

 The stationary pattern of the global circulation in the troposphere of tidally locked planets is a combination of several key components.
 This is elucidated by Fig.~\ref{fig:hab1_rot_div}, where the Hab~1 wind field at \SI{250}{\hecto\pascal} is split into its rotational and divergent components, using the Helmholtz decomposition methodology of \citet{Hammond21}.
 First, on a relatively fast rotating planet such as TRAPPIST-1e, the zonal (eastward) component of the wind forms prograde jets, evident in the zonal mean of the rotational wind field (Fig.~\ref{fig:hab1_rot_div}e--h and \ref{fig:hab1_zm_u}).
 Second, its eddy component (here the deviation from the zonal mean) reveals planetary-scale stationary waves straddling the substellar longitude (Fig.~\ref{fig:hab1_rot_div}i--l).
 Third, the divergent wind is relatively weak at this altitude, but clearly shows the outflow branch of the overturning circulation.
 At the substellar point, strong divergence aloft is compensated by the convergence in the boundary layer (not shown) and is associated with intense convection (positive upward wind velocity contours in Fig.~\ref{fig:hab1_rot_div}).
 Note that even though the magnitude of the divergent wind is small, it is one of the dominant branches of the moist static energy transport between the day and night side on tidally locked planets \citep{Hammond21}.

-The substellar-antistellar overturning circulation is driven by the divergent wind and due to its isotropic structure is best presented in a tidally locked coordinate system.
-This coordinate transformation involves shifting the ``real'' north pole to the substellar point and the south pole to the antistellar point \citep{Koll15}.
+The substellar-antistellar overturning circulation is driven by the divergent wind and due to its isotropic structure is best presented in a tidally locked coordinate system \citep{Koll15}.
+In this coordinate system, the tidally locked latitude is -90 degrees at the antistellar point, 0 degrees at the North and South poles, and 90 degrees at the substellar point.
+The tidally locked longitude is 0 on the line connecting the substellar point, North pole and antistellar point, increasing towards the (original) eastern terminator.
 The mass streamfunction $\Psi^{TL}$ in the tidally-locked latitude-pressure plane shows a single circulation cell between the day side and the night side: the air rises at the substellar point, moves toward the antistellar point aloft, subsides on the night side or at the terminators and finally returns to the day side in the lower troposphere (Fig.~\ref{fig:hab1_tl_sf}).

-ExoCAM, LMD-G and the UM show a classic wind field pattern in the free atmosphere, consisting of a strong superrotating jet at the equator, stationary gyres in mid-latitudes, and moderate divergence at the substellar point.
+ExoCAM, LMD-G and the UM show a classic wind field pattern in the free atmosphere, consisting of a strong superrotating jet at the equator, stationary gyres in mid-latitudes, and a moderate divergence at the substellar point \citep{Matsuno66_quasi-geostrophic,Gill80_simple}.
 Such a pattern emerges in many simulations of moderate climates of tidally locked exoplanets in other 3D GCMs and idealised models \citep[e.g.][]{carone2014connecting,carone2015connecting,carone2016connecting,Haqq_Misra2018,hammond_2020}.
 ROCKE-3D, however, produces a different pattern: strong zonal jets in mid-latitudes and a weak superrotation at the equator, reminiscent of the regime of rapidly rotating Earth-like planets (Fig.~\ref{fig:hab1_rot_div}g).
 This pattern is associated with a weaker stationary wave response (Fig.~\ref{fig:hab1_rot_div}k), but a stronger substellar divergence than in other GCMs (Fig.~\ref{fig:hab1_rot_div}o).
-Correspondingly, the tidally locked mass streamfunction $\Psi^{TL}$ reaches \SI{7.5e11}{\kg\per\s} in ROCKE3D (Fig.~\ref{fig:hab1_tl_sf}c).
+Correspondingly, the tidally locked mass streamfunction $\Psi^{TL}$ reaches \SI{7.5e11}{\kg\per\s} in ROCKE-3D (Fig.~\ref{fig:hab1_tl_sf}c).
 In the other three models, $\Psi^{TL}=$\SIrange{3.9}{5.8e11}{\kg\per\s} while the overturning cell extends beyond the terminator to the night side (Fig.~\ref{fig:hab1_tl_sf}a,b,d).